Ketel Marte Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.13 team ERA ranks 14th across all MLB pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.14).

-- The Cubs allow the fifth-fewest home runs in baseball (153 total, 1.1 per game).
+- Cubs pitchers combine to give up 156 home runs (1.1 per game), the ninth-fewest in the league.

-- The Cubs are sending Assad (3-2) out to make his eighth start of the season.
-He is 3-2 with a 2.69 ERA and 67 strikeouts in 87 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander tossed eight scoreless innings against the Cincinnati Reds while surrendering seven hits.
+- His most recent appearance was on Sunday against the Cincinnati Reds, when the right-hander went 5 2/3 innings, surrendering five earned runs while giving up seven hits.

-- The 26-year-old has amassed a 2.69 ERA and 6.9 strikeouts per nine innings across 25 games this season, while giving up a batting average of .224 to opposing hitters.
+- In 25 games this season, the 31-year-old has a 5.73 ERA and 8 strikeouts per nine innings, while allowing a batting average of .276 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.